jfrog/setup-jfrog-cli/README.md

 ## Setting JFrog CLI project key

+[JFrog Projects](https://jfrog.com/help/r/jfrog-platform-administration-documentation/projects) are a management entity that hosts all your resources related to a specific project, such as repositories, builds and Release Bundles.

-By default, the JFrog CLI accepts a project flag in each command.
+By default, the JFrog CLI accepts a project flag in some of its commands.
 You can set the project key in the environment variable ```JF_PROJECT``` to avoid passing it in each command.

 ```yml